J0K3R-Joel/BotBall_Library/doc/Programmers_Notice.md

 ##### Why this occurs

 As previously stated, this has something to do with how threads work and how I wrote the `motor_scheduler.py` file.
-This file basically listens to the last call of driveR instance and then execute what the driveR tells the WheelR and afterwards the WheelR calls the MOTOR_SCHEDULER to basically tell it "I got a new call to drive with the speed of X on the port Y".
+This file basically listens to the last call of driveR instance and then executes what the driveR tells the WheelR and afterwards the WheelR calls the MOTOR_SCHEDULER to basically tell it "I got a new call to drive with the speed of X on the port Y".
 Then the MOTOR_SCHEDULER looks if it is a new thread or an existing thread and therefor giving it an ID.
 The newest ID overwrites the last ID, but if there is no call of driving (if a wanted value is already reached), then it will never create a new ID, resulting in the newest ID being the last.
 By forcing the program to tell it to drive at 0 speed, it will create a new ID (if you are still within the 500 milliseconds) and afterwards overwriting the last ID, even though the value is already reached.